rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.txt

 For this example, you must also set an environment variable called PROTOTYPER_HOME.
 This must be set to the directory where you installed RTI Prototyper with Lua.

+We will refer to the location where you unzipped the example in this document as EXAMPLE_HOME.

+All configuration and script files are located in EXAMPLE_HOME/ExampleCode/.
+Before running, change directories into EXAMPLE_HOME/ExampleCode.

 To Start the Sender